benjymous/annotations/sandman/sandman.18.md

 	Tanaqui C. Weaver (cen@vax.oxford.ac.uk) and Neil Gaiman rambled on about the nature of the skeletal crow, which the Colonel also corrected me on.
 Tanaqui also located the carrionkind references.
+   Ralf Hildebrandt added a comment about the gryphon's appearance